Welcome to Huckle Hill Farm

 Locally grown, fresh-cut seasonal flowers from a small country farm in the hills of Bernardston, MA.

-Your Neighborhood Flower Pick Me Up Bouquet Stand!
+Your Local Flower Pick Me Up or Delivery Bouquet Maker!

 Huckle Hill Farm early morning flower harvest with view of hills and CT River Valley.